Choi-Tae-min/InfoColon/label_split/readme.md

 To split the videos based on their labels:

 1. Run `split_video_excel.py`
-   → This script organizes all video and Excel files into a `video_excel` folder.
+   → This script organizes all video and Excel files into a `video` folder and 'excel' folder.

 2. Run `split_video_label.py`
    → This script splits the videos according to the corresponding label information in the Excel files.